 Smoke detectors are required on every level of a residence (basement, first floor, second floor, finished attic, etc.) and in every separate sleeping area.

-In homes with only one sleeping area on one floor, a detector is to be placed in the hallway within 10 feet of the bedrooms.
+In homes with only one sleeping area on one floor, a detector is to be placed in the hallway within 10 feet of the bedroom.

-In single floor homes with two separate sleeping areas, two detectors are required outside each sleeping area within 10 feet of that room.
+In single floor homes with separate sleeping areas, detectors are required outside each sleeping area within 10 feet of that sleeping area.

 In multi-level homes, detectors are to be located outside sleeping areas and at every finished level of the home.